CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

 3. Lets do something new now!
 You can get user input with the  **TextBox** in **\(Palette &gt; User Interface\)**.
 Drag one onto your screen!

-4. You are going to have your player play a bunch of mini games, so you can keep track of how many games they win.
+4. You are going to have your player play a bunch of mini games, so you need to keep track of how many games they win.
 Under **\(Palette &gt; Storage\)** drag a **File** onto the screen.
 The app will use this to keep track of the player's score!

 5. Make some final touches to your game's home screen.
 Here's what mine looks like: